hackclub/winter/BHTY.md

 The main tool at my disposal is Verilog, which allows me to describe the layout of the hardware, and eventually program it onto an FPGA.

-Some progress has already been made on the processor's ALU, including:
+Some progress has already been made on the processor's ALU using Verilog simulations, including:
 * 32x32=64-bit Multiplier
 * 64/32=32-bit Divider
 * 32-bit Barrel Shifter